Athletic Director- Mr. Tom Swift

 In preparation for the next season, there are several things to keep in mind.
-All students must have a completed PIAA physical form prior to the start of the season.
-Physicals can be found on the Fugett website.
+All students must have a valid PIAA physical uploaded into Family ID.
 No student may try-out or participate in sports without a valid physical form signed by a physician.
 Physicals must be completed after June 1 and before the start of the sports season and should be turned into the head coach.

 Students suspended may not participate in the Fugett Athletics program.
 Students academically ineligible may not participate, but may try-out for a sport.